dubrie/public/books.md

 - Infinite Jest by David Foster Wallace
 - The Civilized Engineer by Samuel C. Florman
 - Earthly Order: How Natural Laws Define Human Life by Saleem H. Ali
+- How to Measure Anything by Douglas W. Hubbard

 ### Books To Read List